err0r500/go-architect/README.md

 ## Roadmap v0.1
-- [ ] find all imports found in a directory tree
+- [ ] find all imports in a directory tree
 - [ ] filter out the duplicates
 - [ ] build the corresponding [directed graph](https://en.wikipedia.org/wiki/Directed_graph)
 - [ ] visualize the graph (from an external tool, see below)